christopheromosa/chrispers632/README.md

 # hello-world
-👋 Hi, I’m @CHRIS922-CODER - 👀 I’m interested in knowing how to code and using github - 🌱 I’m currently learning  c language- 💞️ I’m looking know how to collaborate with other members
+👋 Hi, I’m @CHRIS922-CODER - 👀 I’m interested in learning how to problem solve using code and using github - 🌱 I’m currently learning  c language- 💞️ I’m learning how to collaborate with other members through github